Graduate School of Biomedical Sciences Policies and Procedures

 Academic Integrity

 The Graduate School of Biomedical Sciences expects all students to exhibit the highest standards of conduct, honesty and professionalism as outlined in the Handbook of Operating Policies 14.1.1 Procedures and Regulations Governing Student Conduct and Discipline (HOP 14.1.1).
-Any student who is found to have committed an act of academic dishonesty is subject to discipline as prescribed by the UT System Rules and Regulations of the Board of Regents.
+Any student found to have committed academic dishonesty is subject to discipline as prescribed by the UT System Rules and Regulations of the Board of Regents.
 GSBS Students will be required to sign an acknowledgment of the HOP 14.1.1 policy prior to the start of each semester.

 Academic misconduct is any activity that undermines the academic integrity of the institution, which includes but is not limited to, cheating, plagiarism, collusion, the submission for credit of any work or materials that are attributable in whole or in part to another person or an AI text generator, taking an exam for another person, signing attendance sheets for another student, and any act designed to give unfair advantage to a student or attempt to commit such an act.
 Policies of academic dishonesty and student conduct apply to all course, department, school, and university-related activities including conferences and off-campus performances.